tdwgithub/sensor-playground/README.md

 ::: Introduction

-The Sensor Playground was designed to be a fun, easy-to-build platform for you to experiment with software, sensors, displays, the IoT, etc.  It has been intentionally structured to make is straightforward for anyone with modest soldering skills and a bit of experience with tools like Arduino, to be able to construct a project that suits their ideas.
+The Sensor Playground was designed to be a fun, easy-to-build platform for you to experiment with software, sensors, displays, the IoT, etc.  It grew out of a project I started after my wife suggested that some of the reasons for how we had been feeling might be related to our indoor air-quality.

+It has been intentionally structured to make is straightforward for anyone with modest soldering skills and a bit of experience with tools like Arduino, to be able to construct a project that suits their ideas.

 See: https://hackaday.io/project/182619-sensor-playground for more information.